Course Outline

 Goal:

-This assessment task requires you to design a pamphlet on the history and practices of a historical Australian prison.
+This assessment task requires you to design a pamphlet on the justifications and aims of punishment within a historical Australian prison.
 The task is also intended to provide you with early feedback.

 Format: